Project Address: 17 North Parkway, Jefferson Township (Wharton mailing address)

-Morris Habitat for Humanity will construct a new colonial-style 3- or 4-bedroom single-family home using our prototype building plans.
+Morris Habitat for Humanity constructed a new colonial-style 4-bedroom single-family home using our prototype building plans.
 Using the same square footage, a home can be built with different layouts to include 2, 3 or 4 bedrooms, depending on the number of people in the homeowner family.
-The house will have a private driveway and a full basement.
-The new home will be handicap-accessible and will be serviced by public water and a new septic system.
-The home will be ENERGY STAR certified for energy efficiency, EPA WaterSense certified for water efficiency and EPA Indoor AirPLUS certified for health protections.
+The house has a private driveway and a full basement.
+The new home is handicap-accessible and is serviced by public water and a new septic system.

 The property was generously donated in 2016 by the Estate of Helen Garvey.
 Jefferson Township contributed $50,000 from their affordable housing trust fund toward the construction of the new home.

 A groundbreaking ceremony was held at the end of October 2020.
 During Women Build Month in May 2021, many volunteers worked on this project and raised $1000 to purchase shrubs and trees for landscaping.
 The dedication ceremony for this home was held at the end of August 2021.
 Over 7,000 hours of labor donated by 875 volunteers enabled this home to be finished in a record ten months.
 Many civic, church, corporate and school groups also came to volunteer.
 The family moved in during the fall of 2021.